seokhyung-lee/ConcatMatching/README.md

 The concatenated matching decoder was originally proposed for 2D color codes in [arXiv:2404.07482](https://arxiv.org/abs/2404.07482) (see [color-code-stim](https://github.com/seokhyung-lee/color-code-stim) for its initial implementation).
 This repository extends the decoder to support any stabiliser code with a user-friendly interface.

-**Note:** *This package is under active development and may fail to find a valid solution for codes that are not 2D color codes.*
+**Note:** *This package is under development and may fail to find a valid solution for codes that are not 2D color codes.*

 For decoding 2D color codes, this package offers a more streamlined approach compared to [color-code-stim](https://github.com/seokhyung-lee/color-code-stim).
 Simply provide a check matrix and some additional data, and the decoder will automatically decompose the Tanner graph using a graph colouring algorithm and execute the matching algorithm on each decomposed graph.
 No manual configuration is required.